 Even better were leftovers.
 For breakfast next day we’d slice them thin, pop them in the toaster, then generously butter them for the most glorious “toast” ever.

-My Gran jotted down her recipe after many requests from family, but try as I might to translate it, I’ve never been able to replicate her rolls – not even close.
-Until now!
-Even better, I’ve veganified them (is that a word?
-It should be!) so that I can enjoy them too.
+My Gran jotted down her recipe after many requests from family, but her writing was a bit hurried, and try as I might to translate it, I’ve never been able to replicate her rolls – not even close.
+That is, until now!
+Even better, I’ve turned them into dinner rolls without eggs and dairy-free rolls too – fully vegan, but no one will know.

 Gran didn’t usually crowd her dinner rolls in a pan like I’ve done here – she’d space them on a cookie sheet for maximum browning on all sides.
 Sometimes I like to cook this vegan dinner rolls recipe that way.
 But today, I’ve got the crowded, store-bought-but-not-perfect-enough-to-be-store-bought-and-that’s-a-good-thing thing going on here.